The mySites.guru Command Palette Navigation

-The command palette in your manage.mySites.guru account includes all menu options for quick and easy navigation, this includes all Account Functions, like changing your password and viewing your invoices.
+The command palette in your manage.mySites.guru account includes all menu options and account functions - changing your password, viewing your invoices, everything.

-All your sites are also included, so if you have 100 sites you can quickly and easily navigate to any site’s manage site page – or any of the Ultimate Toolset for Joomla/WordPress from anywhere, just press Cmd k, type a few chars of your sites name or domain, and then click enter (or select it from the list)
+All your sites are included too.
+If you have 100 sites you can jump straight to any site’s manage page from anywhere: press Cmd+K, type a few characters of the site name or domain, hit Enter.

 Command palettes are not a new thing!

-Some of the other advantages command palettes bring when done correctly also include:
+Some of the other advantages command palettes bring when done correctly:

-- You can always find what you’re looking for.
 Design trends and long-lived software mean that the UI can change.
-If you’re using a command palette, you don’t need to know where functionality has moved in the UI, you just search for it.
+With a command palette, you don’t need to know where functionality has moved - you just search for it.

 You can read more about the past, present and future over at https://www.commandbar.com/blog/command-palette-past-present-and-future/ although we still dont believe that AI is worth the hype and will never replace much of what its hyped to replace - command palettes bring quick and easy navigation to large applications.